 Filing a Request for a Collection Due Process Hearing (see above) can have the effect of putting your RO on hold while you take your case to appeals.
 This can be a very effective method of resolving your case if your RO and GM will not agree to terms that you can live with or if your RO is threatening enforcement action.

 You can also exercise your right to bring in a tax attorney or other authorized tax representative.
 This way, you won’t even have to deal with your RO or with ACS.
 Instead, communications and contacts will be handled between your attorney and the IRS.
 A good tax attorney with substantial experience handling tax collection cases should be able to determine which battles are worth fighting, defend your rights as a taxpayer to the fullest extent, and often negotiate better terms than you could secure on your own.
 He or she might even work out a settlement for a fraction of what you owe if you meet eligibility requirements.
-You probably don’t know if you meet these requirements, and your RO may not explain them to you.
+You probably don’t know if you meet these requirements, and your RO probably will not explain them to you.

 Whether you have a tax liability that goes to ACS or to an RO for collections, I strongly encourage you to at least speak with a tax professional before attempting to resolve the liability on your own.
-Many tax resolution service firms, including Fortress Financial Services (my employer) offer a consultation at no charge.
+Many tax resolution service firms, including Fortress Tax Relief (my employer) offer a consultation at no charge.
 Depending on the specifics of your situation, you may have a straightforward case and you may not need professional representation.
 On the other hand, you may be embarking down a very dangerous road, where having an experienced pro on your side could be the difference between resolution and disaster which could take the form of terms that are impossible to live with, seized bank accounts, garnished wages or worse.

 Just beware that there are some disreputable tax resolution firms out there who will tell you that you need representation when you don’t or take your money and fail to solve your problem.
 Do yourself a favor and check them out with the Better Business Bureau.
 If they have an “A” rating with the BBB or better, you ought to be in good hands.